Cybourgeoisie/dcr-stake-prices/README.md

 ## Decred Observer

-This project is provided by the same developer behind the [Decred Observer](https://dcr.observer), a Decred wallet explorer.
+This project is provided by the same developers behind the [Decred Observer](https://dcr.observer), a Decred wallet explorer.

 ## Donations